 Human Research Protection

-Human Research Protection (HRP) is responsible for providing administrative and regulatory support to the Drexel University Institutional Review Boards (IRB) and the University's Human Research Protection Program.
-HRP provides guidance on the responsible conduct of human research to Drexel's IRB members, faculty, investigators and their research assistants.
+The Human Research Protection Program (HRPP) is responsible for providing administrative and regulatory support to the Drexel University Institutional Review Boards (IRB).
+HRPP provides guidance on the responsible conduct of human research to Drexel's IRB members, faculty, investigators and their research assistants.
 HRP guidance documents and forms ensure compliance to local, state and federal regulations.

 The Revised Common Rule was initially issued on January 19, 2017 with an intended implementation date of January 19, 2018.
 As you may know, the implementation was delayed twice in the last year.
 The final implementation and compliance date is now January 21, 2019.